cedar-policy/cedar-docs/docs/collections/_schema/schema-grammar.md

 The `Actions` element is a list of the individual actions supported by your application.

 ```
-Actions ::= '"actions"' ':' Action*
+Actions ::= '"actions"' ':' '{' ( Action ( ',' Action )* )? '}'
 ```

 ## `Action` {#grammar-schema-Action}

 The `Action` element describes one action supported by your application.
-An action begins with a name string, and includes an `appliesTo` element.
+An action begins with a name string, and may include a `memberOf` and `appliesTo` element.
+The `memberOf` element specifies what action groups the declared action is a member of in the action hierarchy.
 The `appliesTo` element defines the principal types, resource types, and other context information that can be specified in a request for the action.

 ```
-Action : STR ':' '{' '"appliesTo": {' PrincipalTypes?
-ResourceTypes?
-Context? '}'
+Action : STR ':' '{' ( '"memberOf"' ':' '[' ( STR ( ',' STR )* )? ']' )? ',' ( '"appliesTo" ':' {' PrincipalTypes? ',' ResourceTypes? ',' Context? '}' )? '}'
 ```

 ## `PrincipalTypes` {#grammar-schema-PrincipalTypes}